C.J. Cron Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.82 team ERA that ranks seventh across all MLB pitching staffs.
+- The Yankees have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.

-- Yankees pitchers combine to rank 13th in baseball in home runs allowed (102 total, 1.1 per game).
+- Yankees pitchers combine to give up 103 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Schmidt (4-6) takes the mound for the Yankees in his 19th start of the season.
-He's put together a 4.40 ERA in 88 2/3 innings pitched, with 87 strikeouts.
+- The Yankees will send Cole (9-2) to the mound to make his 20th start of the season as he looks for his 10th win.
+He is 9-2 with a 2.85 ERA and 123 strikeouts in 117 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.